 Executive Producer of the Paramount Bruce Bouchard, who was enthused about the collaboration, said he has always envisioned such a partnership with the university since accepting his current position in 2007.
 He explained the arts present both a teaching and learning opportunity that will be highlighted by the pairing.

 “The fact that we are going to be working with Castleton is just an extension of what we do,” Bouchard said.
 “There are just so many benefits.”

-Bouchard not only anticipates that the partnership will draw in additional revenue for the theatre, but also will create a wider age spread of audience members to interact.
+Bouchard not only anticipates that the partnership will draw in additional revenue for the theater, but also will create a wider age spread of audience members to interact.